Blazemeter/taurus/site/dat/docs/Services.md

   - pwd
   - echo something
 ```

 Notes:
  - Non-background tasks are not allowed on startup stage.
  - Background tasks will be shut down forcefully on mirror stages (see [Lifecycle](Lifecycle.md)) if they were not finished yet.
  - Background tasks on Check stage will not start until same previous task completed.
  - Special environment variable `TAURUS\_ARTIFACTS\_DIR` is set for every command, containing path to current artifacts directory
- - there is module setting `default-cwd` for `shellexec` module that allows to change `cwd` default value for all tasks
+ - There is module setting `default-cwd` for `shellexec` module that allows to change `cwd` default value for all tasks
- - there is module setting `env` which contains dictionary for additional environment variables for commands
+ - There is module setting `env` which contains dictionary for additional environment variables for commands

 ```yaml
 ---